-Louisiana has a mandatory safety belt use law which requires all passengers in cars, vans and pickup trucks to be properly buckled.
+Louisiana has a mandatory safety belt use law which requires all passengers in both the front and back seats in cars, vans and pickup trucks to be properly buckled.
 The three-point safety belt saves more lives than any other automotive safety device.
 Use of safety belts is the most effective method of preventing serious injuries and reducing fatalities in crashes.
 People who wear safety belts reduce their risk of serious injury by 50 percent and also reduce the risk of fatalities by 50 percent.
+Your chances of surviving a crash are 3 to 4 times greater when wearing your safety belt.

-The chance of an occupant being killed is five times greater if he is thrown from the vehicle.
-According the National Highway Traffic Safety Administration if all occupants in vehicles ages 5 and older would have worn safety belts in 2009, 16,401 lives could have been saved.
-While safety belt use has been increasing and polls indicate that the national average of those using safety belts is 88 percent there are still those less likely to wear safety belts: teens, commercial drivers, males in rural areas, pick- up truck drivers, individuals driving at night, and people who have been drinking.
+According the National Highway Traffic Safety Administration if all occupants in vehicles ages 5 and older would have worn safety belts in 2016, an additional 2456 individuals could have been saved in addition to the other 14,668 survivors.
+While safety belt use has been increasing and polls indicate that the national average of those using safety belts is 90.1 percent there are still those less likely to wear safety belts: teens, commercial drivers, males in rural areas, pick- up truck drivers, individuals driving at night, and people who have been drinking.